RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-The results for the minCard experiments are shown by Figures~\ref{fig:results_card_SPL}--\ref{fig:results_card_scalability}.
+The results for the minCard experiments are shown by Fig.~\ref{fig:results_card_SPL} (measurement quality criterion SPL), Fig.~\ref{fig:results_card_ENT} (measurement quality criterion ENT), Fig.~\ref{fig:results_card_scalability} (scalability tests), and Fig.~\ref{fig:results_card_hardest_cases} (analysis of the hardest cases).
 Each figure compares the runtime and memory consumption we measured for RBF-HS and HS-Tree averaged over the five performed sessions (note the logarithmic scale).
 More specifically, the figures depict the factor of less memory consumed by RBF-HS (blue bars), as well as the factor of more time needed by RBF-HS (orange bars), in relation to HS-Tree.
 That is, blue bars tending upwards (downwards) mean a better (worse) memory behavior of RBF-HS, whereas upwards (downwards) orange bars signify worse (better) runtime of RBF-HS.
 For instance, a blue bar of height 10 means that HS-Tree required 10 times as much memory as RBF-HS did in the same experiment; or a downwards orange bar representing the value 0.5 indicates that RBF-HS finished the diagnosis search task in half of HS-Tree's runtime.
-Regarding the absolute runtime and memory expenditure (not displayed in the figures) in the experiments, we measured a min / avg / max runtime of 0.04 / 24 / 744sec and 0.05 / 17 / 1085sec for ENT and SPL, respectively, as well as a min / avg / max space consumption of 9 / 17.5K / 1.3M and 9 / 4.4K / 183K tree nodes for ENT and SPL, respectively.
+Regarding the absolute runtime and memory expenditure (not displayed in the figures), we measured a min / avg / max runtime of 0.02 / 25 / 2176 sec (ENT) and 0.03 / 29 / 4806 sec (SPL), as well as a min / avg / max space consumption of 7 / 10K / 2M tree nodes (ENT) and 7 / 7K / 1.2M tree nodes (SPL).
+Fig.~\ref{fig:results_HBF-HS_card} illustrates the impact of using HBF-HS in those cases where we observed significant ($\geq$ 20\,\%) time overheads of RBF-HS (orange bars) versus HS-Tree (red horizontal line).
+The runtimes of HBF-HS as compared against HS-Tree are indicated by the blue bars, which are shaded in those cases where HBF-HS exhibited an even lower runtime than HS-Tree.
+Moreover, the gray circles along the black line plot the percental time savings achieved by HBF-HS compared to RBF-HS.